oguerrer/PPI4SD/National_data/README.md

 The file `alphas.csv` contains a vector with the values of the growth factors.
 They are ordered in the same fashion as the files `final_sample_normalized.csv` and `final_sample_raw.csv`, so the first factor corresponds to the first indicator.
 Example 1 provides a tutorial on how to load and visualiza these data.

-## Development Goals from Official Documents
+## Development Goals
 As explained in the methodological report, the development goals in a retrospective analysis are the final values of the development indicators.
 In a prospective analysis, the goals can be hypothetical values or data obtained from different sources.

-One such source are the indicators of other countries.
-We provide these data for the OECD members, which is used in the technical report to evaluate Mexico's policy coherence.
+### Goals from the OECD Members
+One way to think about development goals is in terms of a country emulating another.
+In terms of indicators, this would mean that a country could establish a set of goals based on the indicators of another country it wishes to emulate.
+In the technical report, we perform this excercise with the indicators of OECD members.
 File `goals_oecd.csv` contains each OECD country in a column, and provides the value of the indicator employed as goal in each row.
 The order of the rows corresponds to that of thefiles `final_sample_normalized.csv` and `final_sample_raw.csv`.
 Here we provide an example of these data:

 | seriesCode | AUS_ini | AUT_ini | ... | GBR_fin | USA_fin |
 | --- | --- | --- | --- | --- | --- |